rootsongjc/cloud-native-library/content/tsb/design-guides/ha-multicluster/demo-1.md

 title: Demonstration Environment
 ---

-import Steps from "@theme/Steps";

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # Building the Demonstration Environment

 _A simple worked example, with two workload clusters and one edge gateway cluster_